Novel Baswedan: 2017 attack and aftermath

 On 11 April 2017, Baswedan was walking home from morning prayers at his local mosque in North Jakarta when two men threw acid at his face.
 The attack took place during a high-profile investigation into corruption in the Electronic Identity Card (e-KTP) project, which involved Speaker of the People's Representative Council Setya Novanto and other senior politicians.
 The attack left him blinded in one eye, and he underwent treatment in Singapore.

 After around three months of police investigations yielded no results, National Police Chief Tito Karnavian agreed to form a joint investigative team with KPK, following a meeting with President Joko Widodo.
 Baswedan returned from medical treatment in February 2018, and by July 2018 he had returned to his job as head of the investigation task force.
 Baswedan later said police were "not really serious in handling [his] case".
 After over two years of investigation, Widodo on 1 November 2019 gave a one-month deadline to newly appointed police chief Idham Azis to solve the Baswedan case.
 In late December that year, two active police officers, Rahmat Kadir Mahulette and Ronny Bugis, were arrested under suspicion of launching the assault.
 Baswedan said the two officers were scapegoats acting under orders from their superiors.
 At a court session on 11 June 2020, a state prosecutor recommended a one-year prison term for both suspects, The demand was widely condemned as being too lenient.
 On the night of 14 July 2020, North Jakarta District Court sentenced Mahulette to two years, while Bugis was jailed for 18 months.

-On 28 August 2020, Baswedan was tested positive for COVID-19 without having any symptoms.
+In June 2021, Baswedan was among 75 KPK employees who failed the National Insight Test (Tes Wawasan Kebangsaan or TWK), a civic knowledge test that became a requirement for KPK employees to transfer their status to Civil Servants (ASN).
+The policy proved controversial, with critics viewing it as an attempt to purge experienced anti-corruption investigators.

+In response to the controversy, Baswedan and other affected employees filed a complaint with the National Human Rights Commission (Komnas HAM), alleging human rights violations in the testing process.

 On 30 September 2021, Baswedan was officially dismissed from KPK.